techmengg/hush/README.md

 ### Troubleshooting

 - If you encounter any issues during the setup, feel free to message me.
-Alternatively, you can try to debug the problem by referring to the error messages, and if needed, consult GPT or other resources for solutions.
+Alternatively, you can try to debug the problem by referring to the error messages, and if needed, ask GPT or other resources for solutions.